Syntax Document

 Dependency Management

-The package management component npkg is installed with the nature installation package.
-Use the npkg sync command in the project root directory to synchronize dependencies defined in package.toml.
-Packages will be synchronized to the $HOME/.nature/package directory.
+Use npkg sync command in directory containing package.toml to synchronize packages in dependency management.
+Packages will be synced to $HOME/.nature/package directory.

 $HOME/.nature/package